NoelM/noelm.github.io/content/posts/zig_and_c.md

 ### Implementation

-So I wanted to try.
-I though that a good benchmark is a naive prime number algorithm up to 1 million.
+I though that a good benchmark is a naive (computation intensive) prime number algorithm up to 1 million.
 The algorithm is quite simple, a prime number can be divided only by 1 or itself.
 So for any prime-number candidate `a`, I test from `2` to `a-1` if the modulus equals 0; if yes, the number is not prime.